Proposed Golf Facility

 There are a few ways you can help.

-1. If you have just won the pools, you could write a cheque for thirty thousand pounds and we can name the new facility after you.
+1. If you have just won the pools, you could write a cheque for nineteen thousand pounds and we can name the new facility after you.
 The champagne would be on me personally.

-2. Gather three golfing chums and join us for our next three days of golf at Trevose Golf and Country Club, currently in the planning, 2020 date tbc.
+2. Gather three golfing chums and join us for our next three days of golf at Trevose Golf and Country Club, currently in the planning stages for 2021, exact date tbc.

 3. Click here and join the 1880 Club.
 As a regular donor, you can specify your donation be allocated to the golf facility campaign.
 Every penny is valuable to us as we are able to add 25% gift aid in the case of UK tax payers.